Adjudication Timeline

 Step 2 - Preparation of the Notice of Intention to Refer the Payment Dispute

-This is the letter informing the other party that you intend to refer a payment dispute to adjudication.
+This letter informs the other party that you intend to refer a payment dispute to adjudication.
 This letter should be drafted along with the referral.

 34. There is no legislative requirement, therefore, that there be separate referrals in respect of individual "payment claim notices".
 The claim advanced in the present case is correctly characterised as a singular "payment dispute" and it was properly advanced in one notice of intention to refer